-Barney Oldfield was one of the greatest drivers and showmen of the early days of racing in the USA.
-Bern Eli Oldfield died 76 years ago, he was 68
+Bern Eli 'Barney' Oldfield was one of the greatest drivers and showmen of the early days of racing in the USA.

 Born in Wauseon, Ohio, Barney was constantly in trouble for his uncouth ways and loud mouth.

-His first love was bicycling and by 1894 he had won silver medals and a gold watch from bike races.
-In 1896, he was being paid handsomely by the Stearns bicycle factory to race on its amateur team.
-Six years later, a man lent him a gasoline-powered bicycle to race in salt Lake City, where Oldfield had moved.
-This association led to a meeting with Henry Ford, who had prepared two race cars in 1902.
+Six years later, a man lent him a gasoline-powered bicycle to race in salt Lake City, where Oldfield had moved, and it was this association led to a meeting with Henry Ford, who had prepared two race cars in 1902.

 Henry Ford wanted to stop racing after one or two starts in the now famous number 999 Ford car.
 Henry wanted to have Oldfield test his cars, since Oldfield had never driven a car before.
 Both cars didn't start.
 Ford sold both cars to Oldfield for $800.

 Oldfield agreed to drive one of the Fords against the then current champion Alexander Winton.
 Oldfield learned how to operate the car the morning of the event, and won by a half mile in the five mile race.
 He slid through the corners like a motorcycle racer did instead of braking.
 It was a great victory for Ford and led both Barney Oldfield and Ford to become household names.